authgear/authgear-server/docs/specs/workflow-customization.md

 The configuration is a small DSL with a simple expression language.
 Every object must have an `id`.
 The namespace in which the `id` is in varies by object.

+The configuration maps to a user flow as performed by a end-user.
+A user flow consists of one or more screens, and the configuration consists of one or more steps.
+Screens are not nested, so steps are organized linearly, and not nested as well.

 #### Object: IdentificationMethod

 We define available IdentificationMethods under `identification_methods`.